A Professional Development Event for Grade 6/7 Teachers

 Plugged activities use technology, such as computers or robots.
 Unplugged activities do not use any technology.
 They reinforce computational thinking skills that students will use for technology, and in everyday life!
 This event will include both plugged and unplugged activities.

-This event is a Codemakers Initiative:
+This event is a CanCode and Codemakers Initiative:

 Geering Up is proud to be participating in Codemakers, a national program powered by Actua and Google.
 Actua’s network members at post-secondary institutions across Canada will empower 100,000 youth with critical computer science skills and prepare them for their future roles as innovators in technology.